JavaScript on Your Resume

 Writing bullets about 'developing features' without specifying user impact, performance wins, or scale.

-Upload your resume to see how JavaScript is scored by ATS systems — and get specific suggestions to close skill gaps for your target role.
+Upload your resume to see exactly how JavaScript is scored by ATS — and get suggestions to close skill gaps for your target role.